giginet/Crossroad/README.md

 Currently supported type is `Int`, `Int64`, `Float`, `Double`, `Bool`, `String` and `URL`.

+You can also skip schemes on URLs.
+URLPattern `/search/:keyword` means `pokedex://search/:keyword` on the router.

 ### Enum argument

 You can use enum as arguments by implementing `Extractable`.